Münster (region): Climate

-The climate is mainly maritime, influenced by the recently deteriorating Gulf Stream.
+The climate is mainly maritime.
 Temperatures above 30 °C during the summer were rare until the 1980s.
 Recently some summer months got more hot and dry or cool and wet with an increased abundance of extreme weather.

 In winter time temperatures deep frost below -10 °C occurs especially in times of Berlin Phenomenon and is rare in years without.
-Long time average temperatures about 1 °C in January and February mean that frost is quite common.
+Long-time average temperatures of about 1 °C in January and February mean that frost is quite common.

 Economy

 The Gross domestic product (GDP) of the region was 88.1 billion € in 2018, accounting for 2.6% of German economic output.
 GDP per capita adjusted for purchasing power was 30,900 € or 102% of the EU27 average in the same year.
 The GDP per employee was 94% of the EU average.

 Traffic

 A common way to traverse the Münsterland is by bicycle.
 The mostly flat landscape invites cycling, both on-road riding (e.g. the Münsterland Giro race) and relaxed tours on small rural roads and Pättkes (minor paths, some even unpaved).
 Embedded in a 4500 km network of cycle paths are not only the most utilised themed routes, but also many small and large tours and round courses through the region.
 Some infrastructure for cyclists including bed & bike farms, navigation systems, and service-stations make Münsterland a popular cycling area.

 The road system is well-maintained and several highways offer fast access to nearly all areas.

 In those areas where railroads haven't been closed down by the 1980s, frequent and fast service is offered.
 One streetcar system has survived in the city of Gelsenkirchen and many other towns and cities offer a bus network.
 Rural areas are connected by bus as well.

 The Münsterland can be explored by boat on some canals, including the Dortmund–Ems Canal and Wesel–Datteln Canal.
 They connect the area to the harbours in Duisburg and Münster, the German coast and the rest of the German waterway system.